EuroBasket Women: History

 At the next 1991 European Championship held in Israel, Yugoslavia managed to beat Soviet team at the group round (75–74).
 It was only second defeat of Soviet Union at the continental championships and the first since 1958.
 Despite this defeat, Soviet team reached final match where met with Yugoslavia once again.
 In this final, Yugoslavia led with margin of 14 points after first half (53–39), but in the second half Soviet players managed to change situation and won match with margin of 13 points (97–84).
 It was last participation of Soviet team at the European Championships.
-Their dominance at this tournament was simply unimaginable.
 The facts speak for itself: participation in 22 championships resulted in 21 titles as European Champions, 151 matches and 149 wins (the only two defeats: in overtime to Bulgaria in 1958 and one-point defeat by Yugoslavia in 1991), including 114 consecutive wins between 1958 and 1991.
-It's hard to imagine that any other team from any other sport could ever equal these amazing achievement.
 Next year the former Soviet players who completed for Unified Team at the 1992 Summer Olympics in Barcelona, Spain as a result of Soviet Union's dissolution in December 1991, managed to achieve surprising success after shocking victory over United States in semifinals (79–73) and victory over China in the final match (76–66).
 There was last participation of Soviet basketball at the international competitions and true "true swan song" of Soviet team which ceased to exist after that.